Hypothesis Testing For Network Data in Functional Neuroimaging: Analysis of the 1000 FCP Data Set

 \section{Analysis of the 1000 FCP Data Set}

 Different aspects of the 1000 FCP data set were considered.
-Firstly, we use a one-sample test for comparing the Laplacian mean to a subsample of the data.
+Firstly, we used a one-sample test for comparing the Laplacian mean to a subsample of the data.
 We then tested for sex and age differences using the two- and $k$-sample tests for Laplacians.
-Finally, we analyzed the differences between connectivity patterns of five subgroups of subjects from five different collection centers.
-After excluding subjects for which demographics data were incomplete, we analyzed $n=1017$ subjects.
+Finally, we analyzed differences in subnetworks, including the default-mode network (DMN).
+After excluding subjects for which demographics data were incomplete, we obtained a sample size of $n=1017$.